Evaluation Methodologies in Software Protection Research: Methodology

 A detailed study of the numbers revealed that while the distribution of papers over differently ranked venues varies from one year to another, we observed no major trends over the years.
 In particular, the distributions for the years 2016--2022 did not differ substantially from the distribution in the years up to 2015.
 In other words, the different methods we used for selecting papers up to 2015 (based on existing surveys and authors) and from 2016 onwards (additionally based on title keywords in online databases) did not have a noticeable impact on the quality of the papers included from those years as judged by the ranking of their publication venue.

-The most important finding from our data is that papers published at top-tier venues (A*) are predominantly from the malware category.
-Although only \percentMalware{}\% of all surveyed papers fall into the malware category, about 58\% of all A* papers are from this category.
+\bemph{The most important finding from our data is that papers published at top-tier venues (A*) are predominantly from the malware category.} Although only \percentMalware{}\% of all surveyed papers fall into the malware category, about 58\% of all A* papers are from this category.
 Goodware obfuscation papers are instead mostly published at specialized workshops.

-Overall, the number of goodware SP papers at top-tier security venues (e.\,g., USENIX Security: 3, ACM CCS\@: 4, IEEE S\&P\@: 1, NDSS\@: 4) and at top-tier general computer science venues (e.\,g., ACM Computing Surveys: 1) is low.
+\bemph{Overall, the number of goodware SP papers (\ref{tab:recommendation_matrix}) at top-tier security venues is low}: USENIX Security\@: 5, ACM CCS\@: 4, IEEE S\&P\@: 1, NDSS\@: 1.
 The cause of this can only be speculated.
-However, it coincides with the subjective feeling among many goodware SP researchers, including many participants of the previously mentioned Dagstuhl seminar, that it is difficult to get goodware SP papers published at top-tier venues.
-Part of the reason could be that the evaluations and validations of the proposed techniques are less convincing to reviewers, e.\,g., because the used methodologies are ad hoc rather than standardized, and because the goals and provided security guarantees are much fuzzier than in other domains such as cryptography.
+However, it coincides with the subjective feeling among many goodware SP researchers, including many participants of the mentioned Dagstuhl seminar, that it is difficult to get goodware SP papers published at top-tier venues.
+Part of the reason could be that the evaluations and validations of the proposed techniques are less convincing to reviewers, e.g., because the used methodologies are ad hoc rather than standardized, and because the goals and provided security guarantees are much fuzzier than in other domains such as cryptography.
 With this survey, we shed more light on the used evaluations, such that the SP community can progress from a subjective feeling towards more objective observations.